kristofzerbe/kiko.io/source/_posts/2022/Creating-Icon-Font-from-SVG-Files.md

 );
 ```

 First I have introduced a new ``fontObj`` variable to hold all informations for the untouched CSS template.
-The major difference is now that ``iconfont`` is the only main task, with a subtask where the glyphs are processed directly via [``consolidate``](https://www.npmjs.com/package/consolidate).
+The major difference is now, that ``iconfont`` is the only main task, with a subtask where the glyphs are processed directly via [``consolidate``](https://www.npmjs.com/package/consolidate).
 The ``mapGlyphs()`` function ensures that the file names with the CodePoints are transferred into an easily usable structure.

 Works fine, but doesn't solve my problem with the shifted CodePoints, when inserting new SVG icons ... but someone remarked in a StackOverflow article to have a look at the test files of *gulp-iconfont*. **There, the SVG files carry as prefix the name of the CodePoints to be used for this file!**.
 Unfortunately, this feature is not documented, but it works...